debrief/pepys-import/DeveloperGuide.rst

 Essentially each new piece of work (whether it be a fix or a new feature) is developed in its own branch.

 Here is the flow:
 * unless you have a very good reason (minor cosmetic documentation update), the process starts with an issue.
-Create the issue, if necessary, documenting the problem that is being solve, and the strategy for solving it
+Create the issue, if necessary, documenting the problem that is being solved, and the strategy for solving it
 * open your git client (command-line or graphical, the GitHub client integrates very well)
 * switch to the **develop** branch
 * **Pull** to update the **develop** branch